10 Tax Tips for the Suddenly Unemployed

 Depending on your income level, losing your job may open the door to some additional tax breaks, like the following:

 - Earned Income Tax Credit.
 The amount of the credit increases the more children you have.
-A taxpayer with three or more qualifying children is eligible for a maximum credit of $6,318 in 2017.
+A taxpayer with three or more qualifying children is eligible for a maximum credit of $7,430 in 2023 and increases to $7,830 in 2024.

 - Child and Dependent Care Credit.
 Amounts you pay someone to care for your child so you can work or look for work may be deductible, depending on your level of income.